uynitsuj/uynitsuj.github.io/_posts/2020-08-06-first-attempt-at-a-6dof-robot-arm.md

 ---
 layout: post
-title:  "First Attempt at a 6DoF Robot Arm"
+title:  "First attempt at a 6DoF robot arm"
 excerpt: Keeping myself busy during quarantine
 categories: [projects]
 image: robots/ezgif-4-f28f910a4123.gif
 ---

-When the first news of 2019-nCoV broke, I was cautiously optimistic that the virus would be less transmissible.
-Within a couple weeks, I realized that we were in it for the long haul.
+When news of Covid-19 broke, I was cautiously optimistic that the virus would be less transmissible.
+Within a couple weeks however, I realized that we were in it for the long haul.
 I decided it was time to take advantage of an unprecedented amount of free time.

 ### My 3D-Printed 6DoF Arm Journey